vinu58/Tworks/README.md

 To build an Nginx image and test docker build -t nginx_test_1 .

-To bbuild the Nginx container from the docker image docker run -p 80:80 -p 443:443 -it -d nginx_test_1 sh
+To build the Nginx container from the docker image docker run -p 80:80 -p 443:443 -it -d nginx_test_1 sh

 To get the terminal